-Viewpoint D - Assumptions Rank 6 When reviewing a change, reviewers need to be aware of all artifacts impacted 38 Geographically distributed teams introduce more bugs than teams that are not geographically distributed. +2 31 Root-canal refactorings are less prone to introduce bugs.
+Viewpoint D - Assumptions Rank 6 When reviewing a change, reviewers need to be aware of all artifacts impacted +3 38 by this change to avoid the introduction of bugs.
+Geographically distributed teams introduce more bugs than teams that are not geographically distributed. +2 31 Root-canal refactorings are less prone to introduce bugs.
 This refactoring is used for strictly improving the source code structure and consists of pure refac- +1 36 toring.
-Developers working on code snippets containing third-party APIs tend to intro- duce bugs 0 2 Changes that neglect non-functional requirements are more likely to introduce bugs 0 14 Changes that break the software architectural design are more likely to intro- duce bugs -1 19 Code reviews reduce considerably the introduction of bugs. -2 26 Handling the exceptions associated with a change is mandatory to avoid the introduction of bugs. -2
+Developers working on code snippets containing third-party APIs tend to intro- 0 2 duce bugs.
+Changes that neglect non-functional requirements are more likely to introduce bugs.
+0 14 Changes that break the software architectural design are more likely to intro- duce bugs. -1 19 Code reviews reduce considerably the introduction of bugs. -2 26 Handling the exceptions associated with a change is mandatory to avoid the introduction of bugs. -2